 - Cover Version:

-- Dozens and dozens in the complete version, ranging from medieval ballads to Curtis Mayfield.
+- Dozens and dozens in the complete version, ranging from medieval ballads to Johnny Cash to Curtis Mayfield.
 They even make a not-remotely-serious stab at Rimsky-Korsakov's "Flight Of The Bumblebee".

 - Several of the songs became hits for other bands long before the original versions were released, including "You Ain't Goin' Nowhere" by The Byrds, "Quinn the Eskimo (The Mighty Quinn)" by Manfred Mann's Earth Band, "Too Much Of Nothing" by Peter, Paul And Mary, and "This Wheel's On Fire" by Julie Driscoll (also used as the Real Song Theme Tune of Absolutely Fabulous).